 This easy apple cider recipe is the perfect conclusion to a fall dinner, a great companion with a good book, a comforting little hand heater on a brisk day, a cozy ending to a romantic evening in front of the fireplace, … ok you get the point right?
 This stuff is comfort in a glass.
 The stuff autumn is made of.
 Make it.
 Enough said.

-***UPDATED RECIPE #1*** I created this post in 2009 but updated it with a video.
-I’ve also update the recipe and you can find that here.
+***UPDATED SOUTHERN CORNBREAD DRESSING RECIPE #1*** I created this post in 2009 but updated it with a video.
+I’ve also updated the recipe and you can find that here.
+Watch me make this southern cornbread dressing recipe from start to finish!
 If you’ve ever wondered how to make a flavorful, homemade Southern Cornbread dressing, then let me share with you my grandmother’s recipe.
-This dressing is usually the ONLY dressing I will eat.
-It is moist, full of that soul
+This

 For some reason I was in the mood to make a pumpkin pie that was 100% fresh and homemade.
 Now, we love cooking from scratch down here in the south, but folks will whip out a can of Libby’s without even thinking twice.
 Even those who swear they never cook from cans.
 Growing up, my family always used Libby’s canned pumpkin puree so naturally I